OPS-E2E-PPE/VBA-Docs/api/Visio.ToolbarItem.PaletteWidth.md

 ## Remarks

- **Note**  Starting with Visio, the Microsoft Office Fluent user interface (UI) replaces the previous system of layered menus, toolbars, and task panes.
-VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 A palette, like a toolbar, is organized horizontally, and items wrap to a new row if there is not enough horizontal space available.
 By default, only the icons of the items are shown.

 ## Example

 This example shows how to use the **PaletteWidth** property to set the width of a palette on a custom toolbar.
 The example adds a custom toolbar to the **Toolbars** collection and then adds a button to the toolbar.
 The toolbar appears in the Microsoft Visio user interface and is available while the document is active.

 To restore the built-in toolbars in Visio after you run this macro, call the **ThisDocument.ClearCustomToolbars** method.

 ```vb